 A courteous closing to an email involves a combination of a pleasant sign-off word or phrase and your first name.
 As with the opening salutation, closing salutation possibilities depend on the nature of the message and where you want to position it on the formality spectrum, as shown in Table 6.1.8 below.

 Table 6.1.8: Closing Salutation Examples

-Formal
+Formal Semiformal Informal

+Best wishes, Best, All good things,

-Best wishes, Kind regards, Much appreciated, Sincerely, Warm regards, Best, Get better soon, Good luck, Take care, Many thanks,
+Kind regards, Get better soon, Be well,

+Much appreciated, Good luck, Bye for now,

+Sincerely, Take care, Cheers,

+Warm regards, Many thanks, Ciao,